 The building was commissioned in November 2009 and officially opened by The Right Honourable, Baroness Greenfield in September 2010.
 This excellent facility is intensively used by the specialist science teachers and their classes, ranging from Year 3 to Year 8.
 They are ably supported by a full-time laboratory technician.

 The main ethos is to provide an engaging learning environment, with exciting practical investigations being the focus of the majority of lessons.
 Feedback from pupils would suggest that this very ‘hands-on’ approach promotes successful learning.
-Twice-yearly examinations are conducted and in the interim topic assessments provide an accurate indicator of pupil progress.
-ICT is deeply embedded in the Curriculum and pupils have every opportunity to use it in their daily lessons.
+Twice-yearly examinations are conducted and, in the interim, topic assessments provide an accurate indicator of pupil progress.
+ICT is deeply embedded in the curriculum and pupils have every opportunity to use it in their daily lessons.
 Internet research, data-handling and logging and projects are typical applications of this essential and effective tool.
 Independent and individualised learning is very much what we are about.
-In addition, there is a fully-stocked book library within the Department.

-Pinewood pupils have the opportunity to compete against other schools in ‘Science and Technology’ competitions and have even presented to environmental conferences, held at some notable Public Schools recently.
-As part of Pinewood’s community commitment, local primary schools are invited in for ‘fun science experiments’ every year.
+As part of Pinewood’s community commitment, local primary schools are invited in for ‘fun science experiments’.
 The school year is also punctuated by ‘WOW’ days where normal lessons are replaced by a series of activities designed to broaden knowledge of, for example, ‘electricity’.
 The outdoor classroom is also used to great effect throughout the seasons.
 The Pinewood grounds can certainly boast a healthy diversity of flora and fauna and we have our own poly-tunnel, pond and environmental study area.